Raexyl/Zippy/README.md

 Basic 2D Rendering Engine (Linux Only)

 Todo: -
+ - Automated Documentation?
+ - What is the architecture of this game engine?
+ - Should I use CMake?

  - Make sure includes are sensible? - Which ones should be hidden?
 Maybe a pre-compiled header is easier.
  - Does TheCherno have a better way of abstracting glfw?
  - Add .o files and executables to a .gitignore